 Coronavirus bereavement and grief affect us all.
 We can grief for the loss of ‘normality’ the way we knew it, or the loss of someone who has died.
 How can we cope with loss because of COVID19?

 The COVID19 pandemic continues to change all our lives, whoever we are and wherever we live.

 ✅ COVID19 and change

 (1) We lose our sense of normality, control, safety, security, predictability, comforts and freedoms.
 And we realise that we and others are not as invincible as we may have thought.

 (2) Daily statistics of illness and death have become part of our news and have entered our minds.
 Our own mortality is never far off.

 (3) It is a time of fear and uncertainty which affects our emotional and physical wellbeing.

 There is no right or wrong in coping with all of this.
 I am a firm believer in us doing the best we can.
-Self criticism at a time like this is not helpful.

 ✅ Coping with coronavirus bereavement and grief